isomerpages/mlaw-corp/news/press-releases/_posts/2024-09-11-post-Enhanced Productivity for Law Firms in Singapore with the Legal Technology Platform.md

 ---
-title: Enhanced Productivity for Law Firms in Singapore with the Legal Technology Platform
+title: Enhanced Productivity for Law Firms in Singapore with the Integration of Microsoft Copilot into the Legal Technology Platform
 permalink: /enhanced-productivity-for-law-firms-in-singapore-with-the-legal-technology-platform/
 date: 2024-09-11
 layout: post